-The View Settings are selected from the Edit menu, which opens a Render View Options window with a table of 3 items: General, Lights and Annotation.
+The View Settings are selected from the Edit menu, which opens a View Settings (Render View) window with a table of 3 items: General, Lights and Annotation.
 The General panel includes the following items which are often worth setting at startup:

-- the background colour, where white is often a preferred choice for printed material; - Use parallel projection which is the usual choice for CFD, especially for 2D cases;
+- the background colour, where white is often a preferred choice for printed material, is set by choosing background from the down-arrow button next to Choose Color button, then selecting the color by clicking on the Choose Color button; - Use parallel projection which is the usual choice for CFD, especially for 2D cases.